WebCrew/Codoforum_Codarko/README.md

 ### Install
-- Extract the archive and upload it with ileZilla (FTP) to sites/default/themes/
+- Extract the archive and upload it with FileZilla (FTP) to sites/default/themes/
 - activate the theme from CODOforum admin backend
 - do NOT upload the "Extras" folder.
 It includes some Category Icons and Plugins which You can make use of.

+### Info about background & header images
+- if your CF installation is in a subfolder you have to update less/color.less
+- line 477 (header image): from /sites/default/themes/codarko/img/background.jpg
+to for example your subfolder is called "board": /board/sites/default/themes/codarko/img/background.jpg
+- same for line 485 (background image)

 ***